Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### JavaScript tidied
 Passed [code](../static/js/script.js) through [JSHint](https://jshint.com/about/)

+#### Metrics
->There are 33 functions in this file.
+>There are 34 functions in this file.
 >Function with the largest signature take 1 arguments, while the median is 0.
->Largest function has 15 statements in it, while the median is 3.
+>Largest function has 15 statements in it, while the median is 2.5.
 >The most complex function has a cyclomatic complexity value of 3 while the median is 1.

 ### PEP8 compliant python code